amorris6/Level-Up/DEVELOPMENT.md

 Wasn't too bad.
 Should have done it earlier.
 Sorted the items you can buy to be on different pages.
 Also gave the separate pages headers based on what they contained.
 Fixed bug where player would "win" boss fight after winning previous underling battle.
 Also fixed heap corruption again.
 Was deleting something I didn't instantiate with new.
 Made the buttons' widths constant, so the game can be resized and look good.
+Also tried to balance the game by increasing store prices, but I know that will only delay the inevitable.